merely-useful/py-rse/chapters/chapter-abstracts.md

 ## 14. Creating Packages with Python

-While the core of programming languages are useful on their own, much of a language's value is added by community-contributed packages with domain-specific functionality.
+While the libraries that come with a programming language are useful on their own, much of a language's value is added by community-contributed packages with domain-specific functionality.
 The most popular way to build packages in Python